 The drive was close to two hours but well worth it.; I’d do it again in a heartbeat.

-Historically Kewpee is important since Dave Thomas’ (founder of Wendy’s) inspiration for opening a Burger Joint came from frequenting a Kewpee in Michigan.
-You can notice the similarities in the burger patty shape and thick Malts (which I didn’t have).
+Historically, Kewpee is important since Dave Thomas’ (founder of Wendy’s) inspiration for opening a burger joint came from frequenting a Kewpee in Michigan.
+You can notice the similarities in the burger patty shape and thick malts (which again, I didn’t have).

 Plus, you gotta agree with Kewpee Hamburgers’ famous saying: “Hamburg with pickle on top, Makes your heart go flippity-flop“